Sentencing Commonwealth offenders

 A federal offender on parole or licence (conditional release) is still serving their sentence until the parole or licence period ends: s 19APB(1)(a).
 If an offender fails to comply with the conditions of their release the Attorney General may revoke their parole or licence: s 19AU.
 There will be an automatic revocation of an offender’s parole or licence, if the offender on conditional release commits an offence resulting in the imposition of a sentence of more than 3 months’ imprisonment: s 19AQ(1)–(2).

-Because there is no federal equivalent of the NSW parole board, a court determines how much of the outstanding sentence the federal offender is liable to serve and fix a new non-parole period (or decline to do so): s 19AQ(3)–(4).
+Because there is no federal equivalent of the NSW State Parole Authority, a court determines how much of the outstanding sentence the federal offender is liable to serve and fixes a new non-parole period (or declines to do so): s 19AQ(3)–(4).
 This does not involve “re-sentencing” the offender for the outstanding sentence: Nweke v R (No 2) [2020] NSWCCA 227 at [23].

 The provisions do not apply to suspended sentences: s 19AQ(5).